studentkittens/lncs-pandoc/paper.md

 present across all repositories.

-**JSON Interface**: This is a `git-annex` option which makes the command line tool suitable for scriptable tasks.
-Adding the `--json` option to a command returns a well formatted *JSON*-document witch e.g. might be easily parsed by a python script.
+**JSON Interface**: This is a `git-annex` option which makes the command line tool suitable for scripting tasks.
+Adding the `--json` option to a command returns a well formatted *JSON*-document which e.g. might be easily parsed by a python script.

 ~~~bash